adevcalledluke/F5-Grunt-Sass-Starter-Pack/README.md

-# Foundation libsass template
+# Foundation 5 with Grunt and Libsass, also includes Uglify and Autoprefixer

-This is a template to start your own project that uses Grunt and libsass!
+This is a base Foundation 5 template that uses Grunt and Libsass, use this to start a new project.

 ## Requirements

-You'll need to have the following items installed before continuing.
+You'll need to have the following items installed on your computer before continuing.

   * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.
   * [Grunt](http://gruntjs.com/): Run `[sudo] npm install -g grunt-cli`